noahzmr/scooter-app/readme.md

         - [x] A 2 factor token is automatically generated, the user has to scan this token at the first login, as well as enter the token.
     - [x] Password is sallted and hashed and stored in the database.
 - [x] Log in with a specific user.
-- [x] It is always logged in with a token
+- [x] Store data in Local Web Storage
 - [x] Automated and personalized emails
     - [x] By creating a Account
     - [x] New Billing arrives